The best free video editing software: how to cut clips without the cost

 What you need to know:

-We found VideoProc Vlogger to be a straightforward and easy-to-master piece of video editing software that boasts surprising power and features.
-We've tagged it 'best for beginners' thanks to the simplicity of its interface and how quickly you can get going with it, but we think it's an equally good pick for more experienced video editors who want all the basic tools in a well-presented package.
+Our reviewer found VideoProc Vlogger to be a straightforward piece of video editing software that boasts surprising power and features.
+While it's not as feature-rich as DaVinci Resolve, that's potentially a good thing if you're a beginner at video editing, making it easy to use and learn.
+That said, it's also a good pick for more experienced hands who want all the basic tools in a well-presented package.

 Versatility: We found VideoProc Vlogger to be surprisingly well rounded for a free video editing program.
 It provides pretty much all the basic editing tools you might want for creating YouTube videos, vlogs and videos for social media.
 Many effects can be customised to a degree, although it does lack objects for bespoke VFX work.